Vision in toads: Feature detectors and the visual system

-Modulatory loops and evolutionary perspectives
+Modulatory loops, ontogenetic specifications, and evolutionary perspectives

-Having analyzed neuronal processing streams in brain structures (pretectal, tectal, medullary) that mediate between visual stimuli and adequate behavioral responses in toads, Ewert and coworkers examined various neural loops that—in connection with certain forebrain structures (striatal, pallial, thalamic)—can initiate, modulate or modify stimulus-response mediation (Ewert and Schwippert 2006).
-For example, in the course of associative learning the toad's visual prey schema can be modified to include non-prey objects (Brzoska and Schneider 1978).
-The application of the [14C]-2DG method showed that the telencephalic posterior ventral medial pallium vMP revealed a significant increase in metabolic activity in the conditioned toads during prey capture toward large moving objects they had avoided prior to associative conditioning (Ewert, Dinges, Finkenstädt 1994).
-After lesions to vMP, the learning effect failed and prey recognition showed again its species-specific selectivity.
+Having analyzed neuronal processing streams in brain structures (pretectal, thalamic, tectal, medullary) that mediate between visual stimuli and adequate behavioral responses in toads, Ewert and coworkers examined various neural loops that — in connection with certain forebrain structures (striatal, pallial, thalamic) — can initiate, modulate or modify stimulus-response mediation.
+For example, in the course of associative learning, the toad's visual prey schema can be modified to include non-prey objects.
+The application of the [14C]-2DG method showed that the telencephalic posterior ventral medial pallium vMP revealed a significant increase in metabolic activity in the conditioned toads during prey capture toward large moving objects they had avoided prior to associative conditioning.
+After lesions to vMP, the conditioning effects of the toads failed, and their recognition of prey demonstrated species-specificity with the selectivity presumed to be phylogenetically conserved (see: Ewert J.-P., Dinges A.W., Finkenstädt T. (1994) Species-universal stimulus responses, modified through conditioning, reappear after telencephalic lesions in toads.
+In: Naturwissenschaften 81, 317-320.)

 The species-specific prey selectivity to visual objects (w, a, s) of the suggested innate release mechanism, IRM, in the toad Bufo bufo (A) is modified by an IRM-E after individual experience during associative conditioning in the course of hand-feeding (B), and is being reset to the IRM following a lesion to the telencephalic posterior ventral medial plallium vMP (C).
 Adapted from data by Ewert, Dinges, Finkenstädt 1994.

 The posterior part of the ventromedial pallium is homologous to the hippocampus of mammals which is also involved in learning processes.
-Both in anuran amphibians and mammals striatal efferents are, for example, involved in directed attention, i.e. gating an orienting response towards a sensory stimulus.
+Both in anuran amphibians and mammals striatal efferents are involved in directed attention, i.e. gating an orienting response towards a sensory stimulus.
 The anuran striatum is homologous to a portion of the amniote basal ganglia.